-The data collected through these risk assessments for diabetes are stored in the analytics section of the risk calculator tool and are accessible very easily.
-As for the security of the data collected, Outgrow, one of the risk assessment builders, is HIPAA compliant.
-Any Protected Health Information (PHA) is handled under the HIPAA guidelines.
+These diabetes risk calculators help in collecting data and keeping them organized.
+As far as the security of the data collected is concerned, Outgrow, one of the risk assessment builders, is HIPAA compliant.
+Protected Health Information (PHA) is handled under the HIPAA guidelines.
 You will learn more about Outgrow’s risk assessment builder as we move further into the steps and example.

 A well-built diabetes risk assessment will provide accurate results and appropriate guidelines to the users.
 This will help keep the customers satisfied.
 Moreover, by eliminating unnecessary doctor visits and tests, these assessment tools don’t just make the process easier for healthcare providers, but also lift a lot of burden from the customers’ shoulders.

 4. Growth in the Client-base

 An online risk assessment form is a great way to increase your company’s conversion rate.
 By offering reliable services online, you can increase the chances of building trust and hence attract relevant customers to your health centres.
 Moreover, by offering some value to the users, you can also ask for their contact information in return for future purposes.

 1. Create a Blueprint for Your Risk Assessment Tool